Byelorussian Soviet Socialist Republic: Litbel

-The operations in Lithuania brought the front close to East Prussia, and the German units that had withdrawn there began to assist the Lithuanian forces to defeat the Soviets; they repelled the Red offensive against Kaunas in February 1919.

 In March 1919, Polish units opened an offensive: forces under General Stanisław Szeptycki captured the city of Slonim (2 March) and crossed the Neman, whilst Lithuanian advances forced the Soviets out of Panevėžys.
 A final Soviet counter-offensive retook Panevėžys and Grodno in early April, but the Western Army was too thinly spread to fight both the Polish and Lithuanian troops, and the German units assisting them.
 The Polish offensive quickly gained momentum, and Vilna offensive in April 1919, forced Litbel to evacuate the capital first to Dvinsk (28 April), then to Minsk (28 April), then to Bobruysk (19 May).
 As the Litbel lost territory, its powers were quickly stripped by Moscow.
-For example, on 1 June Vtsik's decree put all of Litbel's armed forces under the command of the Red Army.
+For example, on 1 June, Vtsik's decree put all of Litbel's armed forces under the command of the Red Army.
 On 17 July, the Defence Soviet was liquidated, and its function was passed to Minsk's Milrevcom.
 When on 8 August Polish forces captured Minsk, that same day the capital was evacuated to Smolensk.
-On 28 August Lithuanian forces took Zarasai (the last Lithuanian town held by Litbel) and the same day Bobruysk fell to the Poles.
+On 28 August, Lithuanian forces took Zarasai (the last Lithuanian town held by Litbel) and the same day Bobruysk fell to the Poles.

 By late summer of 1919, the Polish advance was also exhausted.
-The defeat of the Red Army allowed the outbreak of another historic disagreement over territory between Poland and Lithuania; their competition to control the city of Vilnius soon erupted into a military conflict, with Poland winning.
+The defeat of the Red Army allowed the outbreak of another historic disagreement over territory between Poland and Lithuania; their competition to control the city of Vilna soon erupted into a military conflict, with Poland winning.
 Facing Denikin and Kolchak, Soviet Russia could not spare men for the western front.
 A stalemate with localised skirmishes developed between Poland and Lithuania.

+The Polish Sejm had also declared that the territories of Belarus were an inalienable part of the Polish Commonwealth.
+As the Sejm was voting for annexation, Józef Piłsudski offered the Belarusians federal ties instead; however, the Polish occupation authorities disregarded the social radicalism of the masses and nationalist sentiments among parts of the Belarusian intelligentsia, with the Poles ordering for the lands confiscated by the communists to be returned to the landowners, and Polish being introduced as an official language.